balderdashy/sails-docs/reference/websockets/sails.io.js/sails.io.js.md

 This example will disable the eager socket connection, force the client environment to "production" (which disables logs), and set an `x-csrf-token` header that will be sent in every socket request (unless overridden).
 Note that comoposite values like the `headers` dictionary are wrapped in a pair of _single-quotes_.
 That's because composite values specified this way must be _JSON-encoded_-- meaning they must use double-quotes around string values _and_ around key names.

-> **Note:**
-> Any configuration which may be provided as an HTML attribute may alternately be provided prefixed with `data-` (e.g. `data-autoConnect`, `data-environment`, `data-headers`, `data-url`).
+Any configuration which may be provided as an HTML attribute may alternately be provided prefixed with `data-` (e.g. `data-autoConnect`, `data-environment`, `data-headers`, `data-url`).
 This is for folks who need to support browsers that have issues with nonstandard HTML attributes (or if the idea of using nonstandard HTML attributes just creeps you out).
 If both the standard HTML attribute and the `data-` prefixed HTML attribute are provided, the latter takes precendence.

+> **Note:**
+> In order to use this approach for configuring the socket client, if you are using the default Grunt asset pipeline (i.e. which automatically injects script tags), you will need to remove `sails.io.js` from your `pipeline.js` file, and instead include an explicit `<script>` tag which imports it.

 ##### Programmatic configuration using `io.sails`